 5. Prepare for changes in scope.

-Your own actions and those of others may cause the nature and scope of your leadership role to change over time.
+Your own actions and those of others may cause the nature and scope of your leadership and communication to change over time.
 It’s often the case that organizations give successful leaders increased autonomy as time goes on.
 But if decisions you make turn out poorly, don’t be surprised if your superiors place new limitations on your role.
 Stay attuned to those shifts and continue to negotiate your level of freedom.